-Directors and Officers Insurance Policy and Indemnification Agreements
+Directors and Officers Insurance Policy and Indemnification Agreements permitted by the Companies Law.

-Our amended and restated articles of association, which will become effective upon completion of this offering, permit us to exculpate, indemnify and insure each of our directors and officers to the fullest extent permitted by the Companies Law.
 We have obtained Directors and Officers insurance for each of our executive officers and directors.
 For further information, see "Management-Exculpation, Insurance and Indemnification of Directors and Officers."